grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-151-01 2024Sp] Grade Reports Forthoming (Tuesday, 2024-02-27)

+Dear Shape Shifters,

+I hope that you are doing well and are making good progress on MP4.
+Bring questions to class!

+In a few minutes, I'll be sending out grade reports.
+These reports let you see what records I currently have for you in the course.

+Note that we have not yet graded the redo for MP2, so your grade on that will likely affect other things.
+At the point I downloaded grades from Gradescope, not all of you had done the reading for class 17, so some of you have that listed as missing.

+Don't worry if you still have a few missing LAs!
+You'll be able to catch up on SoLA 2.

+Don't worry if your mini-projects are mostly R's (or even a few I's).
+You should be able to get them to M's and E's.
+Make sure to talk to the evening tutors for help, to ask me questions on Teams, or to sign up for office hours.

+Feel free to bring general questions about the grade reports to class tomorrow!

+-- SamR

 ## [CSC-151-01 2024Sp] Finding Sam today (Thursday) / Office Hours / Mentor Session (Thursday, 2024-02-01)

 Dear Talented Tracers,